This post may contain affiliate links, full disclosure here.

 When used indoors, the generator exhaust is extremely hazardous to both the user and the generator.
 Suffocation and carbon monoxide poisoning are both possible outcomes for the user.
 The generator exhaust will, at best, cause the room to overheat, making you uncomfortable.

 The excessive heat can even harm the generator itself.
-Heat will be trapped near the generator due to poor ventilation, and the excessive temperatures will harm its components.
+Heat will be trapped near the generator due to poor ventilation, and excessive temperatures will harm its components.

 How A Portable Generator Exhaust Temperature Feature Works Bottom Line